-HBO announced its The Last of Us project over a year ago and the show has been picking up steam as it heads into filming.
-While details are still thin on the ground, here’s everything we do know about the series so far.
+HBO announced its The Last of Us project ages ago and the show has been picking up steam as it continues filming in Canada.
+While details are still pretty thin on the ground, here’s everything we do know about the series so far.

 The Last of Us and The Last of Us 2 are beloved games, so meddling with them in any way would be quite a risk for HBO.
 However, there are a few positive signs that this adaptation is set to be a good one.

 For starters, The Last of Us game director and Naughty Dog co-president, Neil Druckmann, is onboard as an executive producer.
 There’s pretty much no one else in the world who knows The Last of Us games like Druckmann, so it’s in safe hands there.

 He’s also working with a long-time fan of the games and award-winning Chernobyl writer, Craig Mazin, who we know can write a damn good TV show.

 The series has hired relatively unknown directors so far.
 Kantemir Balagov (Beanpole) is helming the pilot episode and Jasmila Zbanic (Quo Vadis, Aida) and Ali Abbasi (Border) also taking episodes in the series.
 Liza Johnson (What We Do In The Shadows), Peter Hoar (Daredevil) and Jeremy Webb (The Umbrella Academy) will also reportedly helm episodes as will Druckmann.

 Gustavo Santaolalla, who gave us The Last of Us’ excellent soundtrack, will also be back to compose music for the show.

 HBO itself has a strong track record of producing high-quality genre shows, including Game of Thrones, Westworld and Watchmen.
 Here’s hoping the studio’s breadth of experience follows through here.